Leopard seal: Breeding-habits

-Five research voyages were made to Antarctica in 1985, 1987 and 1997–1999 to look at leopard seals.
+Five research voyages were made to Antarctica in 1985, 1987 and 1997–1999 to survey leopard seals.
 They sighted seal pups from the beginning of November to the end of December, and noticed that there was about one pup for every three adults, and they also noticed that most of the adults were staying away from other adults during this season, and when they were seen in groups they showed no sign of interaction.
-Leopard seal pups mortality rate within the first year is close to 25%.